 Successful completion of the internship is defined by meeting all competency requirements, previously defined as an average score of 3.0 on every competency by the end of internship.
+It is also defined as meeting the hours requirements, including 2000 hours total and 500 direct service hours.
 If both of an intern's supervisors and the Associate Director, Training Services agree that these expectations have been met, then the intern shall be given a certificate signifying the satisfactory completion of the internship.